projectcalico/calico/calico/reference/faq.md

 The log level can be configured via the CNI network configuration file, by changing the value of the key `log_level`.
 See [Configuring the {{site.prodname}} CNI plugins]({{ site.baseurl }}/reference/cni-plugin/configuration) for more information.

+CNI plugin logs can also be found in `/var/log/calico/cni`.

 ## How do I configure the pod IP range?